awslabs/aws-well-architected-labs/Security/200_Basic_EC2_with_WAF_Protection/Lab_Guide.md

 ![alb-create-load-balancer-7](Images/alb-create-load-balancer-7.png)

-10. A successfull message should appear, click Close.
+10. A successful message should appear, click Close.
 11. Take not of the DNS name under the Description tab, you will need this for testing.

 ### 3.2 Configure Application Load Balancer with WAF